SC Internacional: The Rolo Compressor era (1940s)

 The 1940s marked the a golden decade for Internacional.
 It was characterized by the emergence of enduring idols, along with consistent dominance in the Gre-Nal derby.
 The Eucaliptos stadium consistently hosted large crowds.
 In that time, Vicente Rao, who founded the team's first ultra, and Charuto, an often drunk supporter who Luis Fernando Verissimo defined as "a Colorado in pure state", became symbolic fans who are still remembered today.
-The team of the time is often referred to as the "Rolo Compressor", Portuguese for "Steamroller", an expression coined by Rao for a team that had unparalleled success in Gaúcho football.
+The team of the time is often referred to as the "Rolo Compressor", Portuguese for "Steamroller", an expression coined by Rao for a team that had sustained success in Gaúcho football.
 The extremely offensive side played from 1939 to 1948 and won eight Rio Grande do Sul championships, and also achieved the first instance of a team winning the state championship six times in a row in Rio Grande do Sul.

 The reason for such superiority dated back to 1928, the year Inter started to have black players in their squad – something that was not allowed by rivals Grêmio until 1952.
 That decision ended up strengthening the team, which placed no restrictions.
 Before football became professional, however, most black players preferred to play in the Canela Preta league, which provided bonuses for participating athletes.
 When clubs began to professionalize and pay salaries, albeit low ones, more black athletes start accepting invitations to play for Internacional.

 That team included some of the greatest football players in the club's history.
 Alfeu, Tesourinha, Abigail, Carlitos, Adãozinho, among others.
 The term "Rolo Compressor" was coined to represent Inter's power of "crushing the opposition" in their quest for victories.
 It showed the superiority of the team at that time.

 The Rolinho days (1950s)

 Internacional's team, 1953.
 National Archives of Brazil.

 Supporters rallied behind the construction of the concrete bleachers of Eucaliptos Stadium in 1947, a project that extended until 1950.
 Similar to the earlier efforts during the construction of the stadium and later during the inauguration of Beira-Rio, it was the fans who mobilized resources and sought materials to enhance the Club's facilities.
 After that, the stadium hosted two matches of the FIFA World Cup in 1950 – Mexico vs Yugoslavia and Mexico vs Switzerland.

 On the pitch, Inter kept having success.
 The 1950s were marked by a squad of great players like Paulinho, Florindo, Oréco, Chinesinho, Odorico, Salvador, Jerônimo, Luizinho and Canhotinho, all led by the manager Teté in a team that would be called the "Rolinho" (little steamroller) in allusion to the great team of the 1940s.
 The great stars of this period, however, were certainly the strikers Bodinho and Larry.
-Among the achievements of this decade are five state titles and a historic 6–2 victory against Grêmio in the inauguration of the Estádio Olímpico, the new home of the rival team.
+Among the achievements of this decade are five state titles and a 6–2 victory against Grêmio in the inauguration of the Estádio Olímpico, the new home of the rival team.
 The quality of the team is also proven by the fact that Inter provided most of the squad for the Brazilian national team that won the 1956 Pan-American Games in Mexico.